 The results of an immunization program introduce 10 years ago has yielded results exceeding expectations.
 Researchers said the vaccine has nearly wiped out cases of cervical pre-cancer in young women.
 They found the vaccine had led to a 90% cut in pre-cancerous cells.

 The vaccine is a protein that activated the immune system to go in and find cells that are affected by HPV or the cells that have started to change because of HPV and attach them.
-By clearing out the body with HPV the risk of cervical cancer is greatly reduced.
-Although further clinical trials are required before bringing it out in the open, Scotland has been giving preteens and has now planned to start giving it to males too in hope of wiping out cervical cancer.
+By clearing out the body with HPV, the risk of cervical cancer is greatly reduced.
+Although further clinical trials are required before bringing it out in the open, Scotland has been giving preteens and has now planned to start giving it to males too in the hope of wiping out cervical cancer.

 How does the immune system know when it’s under attack?